sa3eedDev/storefrontUI/README.md

 # StoreFront

 ## Description
 This is a store front to display products, and have a cart, build using Angular.
+Used Services like cart, item, and order, to comunicate between components, and to be easily swaped with real APIs.
+Product list are list by calling the item service and product list to list them.
+Each product have it own route `/products/:id`.

+### Pages

+#### To view cart
+`/cart`

+#### To view products

+`/`

+#### to view Detailed product page

+`/products/:id`

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.5.